 If that doesn’t work, and it didn’t for me – I’m running SQL Server 2008 R2.
 Then run the following commands:

 You can then run something like:

 To get the keys for a table in Microsoft SQL Server use the stored procedure: sp_pkeys

 Looking for a column that’s directly referenced by a stored procedure (sproc) then try running this query:

 ORDER BY SProcName;

-This replaces the previous link.
+This replaces the previous post.

 Sound familiar?
 For some reason I couldn’t log into my admin account, the password was always wrong.
 I’ve still no idea how this happened but fortunatley if you get to your MySQL DB, either via SQL tools or MyPhpAdmin, there is a way out!